 Where is the word Catholic found in the bible?

-The Greek term katholikos in which "Catholic" is derived, means "universal" or "general" (from kata, by or according to; holos, whole) and sometimes rendered as "throughout all" as you will see blow.
+The Greek term katholikos in which "Catholic" is derived, means "universal" or "general" (from kata, by or according to; holos, whole) and sometimes rendered by Bible translators as "throughout all" as you will see below.

 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age."
 (Matt 28:19-20)